Centralized DB Decomposition

 The problem

 A single shared operational database had grown to be the bottleneck of the platform.
-Schema changes by one team affected six others; reporting queries contended with operational ones; the database was the implicit coupling layer between everything.
+Schema changes by one team rippled across every other team sharing the database; reporting queries contended with operational ones; the database was the implicit coupling layer between everything.

 The architecture

-A phased decomposition strategy: each business domain gets its own database, and Debezium Change Data Capture streams row-level changes into Apache Kafka so the legacy shared database can fade in.
+A phased decomposition strategy: each business domain gets its own database, and Debezium Change Data Capture streams row-level changes into Apache Kafka, where a configurable transformation-and-routing layer reshapes and directs each change to the right per-domain store — letting the legacy shared database fade out.

 ADRs govern the design: